skanitkar/chaiBdayRSVP/README.md

-# RSVP page for Chai's first Birthday pawty
+# RSVP webpage for dog's first birthday party

-HTML webpage with persistent database for RSVP responses.
+> HTML webpage with persistent database for RSVP responses.

-# Admin access page for host to be able to see the responses
-Accesible via the two paws at the base of page
+> Admin access page for host to be able to see the responses Accesible via the two paws at the base of page